Almost twenty years ago, I knelt down next to my bed and prayed for more of the Holy Spirit.

 When I began to do this I discovered my day was better organized as I listened for cues and nudges from the divine.
 (Smile.)
 Practicing His Presence helped me hear His voice better.
 Now, I walk with confidence of His leading.
 But it took daily practice and trust.
 It took Faith.

 We need the Holy Spirit.

 The other day, I was reading through my One Year Bible, which is a great way to read the Bible through the year because you read a section of the Old Testament, New Testament, Psalms, and Proverbs.
 Anyway, on that day I was finishing 2 Corinthians.
 I loved Paul’s closing.
 I know I’ve read it before, but this time it really jumped out to me.
 Not very many scriptures involve all three persons of God.

 “May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all” (2 Cor.
 13:14.)

 How differently would we walk this journey if we did so fully aware of the grace of Jesus, the love of God, and the fellowship of the Holy Spirit?

 The word “fellowship” was translated from the Greek word Koinonia (koy-nohn-ee’-ah).
 It means partnership, participation, communion, distribution, and fellowship (The Complete Word Study New Testament).

 What kind of God is willing to partner with people like us?
-Messy, confused, fearful, rebellious, ______________ (fill in the blank.)
+Messy, confused, fearful, rebellious, ______________ (fill in the blank) people.

 The God who wants to partner with us is a God who knows we can’t be holy on our own.
-We need His Spirit to help us, change us, lead us, pray for us, and be with us.
+He knows we need His Spirit to help us, change us, lead us, pray for us, and be with us.
 So, He made a way.